PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 ### Set up an SD card

-Now we can create an SD card to contain the compiled boot image and root filesystem.
+Now we can create an SD card to contain the compiled boot image and root file system.
 Format an SD card with two partitions.

  * The first, a small FAT32 partition called `BOOT`.
 This is just to hold the bootloader, kernel, and a bitstream, so 30MB is plenty of space.
  * The rest of the card as an ext4 partition called `Linux`.